-While we can’t prevent our children from feeling this way (and nor should we), we all want to raise our children to be emotionally intelligent adults.
-As parents, this begins by helping our children to identify, understand and begin to self-regulate the full range of human emotions.
+While we can’t prevent our children from feeling this way (and nor should we), we all want to see our children grow up to be emotionally intelligent adults.
+This begins by helping our children to identify, understand and begin to self-regulate the full range of human emotions.

 What is Emotional Intelligence?

 Emotional intelligence is generally regarded as our ability to identify, express and control emotions.

 Working as a classroom teacher (and as a parent of three), I know that some children are better able to adapt to and cope with new or different situations, while others need to be supported and taught more intentionally how to manage their feelings.